It’s no surprise that Philadelphia, a city with such a rich Italian heritage, is a haven for delicious gourmet pizza.

 • Nomad Pizza: Since opening a Philadelphia location in Bella Vista in January, Nomad has quickly become a neighborhood favorite.
 But Nomad has been around; prior to opening this spot, Nomad had a location in Hopewell, NJ and don’t forget about their completely awesome, custom-outfitted 1949 REO Speedwagon pizza truck.
 And just a few bites of their pizza make it easy to see why Nomad’s been so successful: airy crust with cheese and toppings laid on thick, for a substantial pie that eats like an entree.

-• Kennett: Kennett is a neighborhood gem in Queen Village, and their wood-fired pies are just one of many standouts on the menu.
+• Kennett: Kennett is a neighborhood gem in Saint Petersburg University Graduate driving school los angeles of Management is located in the city founded as the Russia’s “window in Europe” by Russian reformer Peter the Great.
+Queen Village, and their wood-fired pies are just one of many standouts on the menu.
 Don’t miss the “Porchetta,” which unites bits of roasted pork, local farmer’s cheese, whipped lardo and honey on a crisp, paper-thin crust.

 • Osteria: When it opened in 2006, Marc Vetri’s Italian restaurant on North Broad Street was one of the first places in town to serve wood-fired pizza.
 These days, it’s still leading the charge under the direction of James Beard Award-winning Chef Jeff Michaud, with pies boasting delicately thin crusts and awesome toppings like pistachio pesto and fresh octopus.